Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy correlation functions: Summary and Conclusions

 \section{Summary and Conclusions}

 We have systematically studied the femtoscopic correlation functions of the coupled-channel systems relevant to the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ resonances.
 By employing an effective potential model that incorporates higher partial-wave interactions, we extracted the corresponding pole positions and scattering amplitudes.
 Within this theoretical framework, we compute the femtoscopic correlation functions explicitly for the specific charge channels responsible for the dynamical generation of these states: the $\Xi^{*0}K^-$, $\Xi^{*-}\bar{K}^0$, $\Omega\eta$, $\Xi^{0}K^-$ and $\Xi^{-}\bar{K}^0$ channels for the $\Omega(2012)$ state; the $\Xi^{*0}K^{*-}$, $\Xi^{*-}\bar{K}^{*0}$ and $\Omega\omega$ channels for the $\Omega(2380)$ resonance; and the $\Xi_c^{*+}K^-$, $\Xi_c^{*0}\bar{K}^0$, $\Omega_c^{*0}\eta$, $\Xi_c^{+}K^-$ and $\Xi_c^{0}\bar{K}^0$ channels for the $\Omega_c(3120)$ state.
-The resulting correlation functions exhibit clear resonant structures in the $K^-\Xi^0$ and $K^-\Xi_c^0$ channels, which serve as characteristic signatures of the $\Omega(2012)$ and $\Omega_c(3120)$.
-Moreover, the low-momentum behavior in the $K^-\Xi^{*0}$ and $K^{*-}\Xi^{*0}$ channels is found to be sensitive to the masses and widths of these resonances.
+The resulting correlation functions exhibit clear resonant structures in the $\Xi^0 K^-$ and $\Xi_c^+ K^-$ channels, which serve as characteristic signatures of the $\Omega(2012)$ and $\Omega_c(3120)$.
+Moreover, the low-momentum behavior in the $\Xi^{*0} K^-$ and $\Xi^{*0} K^{*-}$ channels is found to be sensitive to the masses and widths of these resonances.

 These findings demonstrate that femtoscopic correlation measurements serve as powerful probes for extracting resonance properties, complementing conventional invariant mass spectrum analyses.
 High-precision femtoscopy measurements at the LHC and RHIC will be important for constraining the properties of these exotic states.
-In particular, accurate measurements of their decay widths and branching fractions are crucial for distinguishing dynamically generated hadronic molecular configurations from conventional baryon structures.
+In particular, high-precision measurements of their decay widths and branching fractions are indispensable for distinguishing between dynamically generated hadronic molecular configurations and conventional baryon structures.